npup04/ga-wdi-class7-hw/README.md

 * Restart the rails server:
   - ``` $ rails server ```
   Note: if you browse to http://localhost:3000/cars you should expect see a Routing Error: No route matches [GET] “/cars"
-$ edit the routes.db file, add the code:
+$ edit the routes.db file, add the code to the 2nd line:
   - ``` get ‘cars’, to: ’cars#index' ```
 * add a cars controller:
     - create a cars_controller.rb file in the controllers dir